Special Event Street Closure Application

 - If alcohol is being served, details on what is being served, by whom, and what license arrangements will be pursued.

-- Security arrangements – overall security plan, including number of staff assigned to function, and name of security company if applicable.
+- Security arrangements – overall security plan, including number of staff assigned to function, and name of security company, if any – as applicable.
+Most smaller events with no alcohol do not need a security plan, though SFPD may require one at their discretion.

 - Estimate of attendance and of crowd capacity of space; arrangements for when event nears capacity.